ZoroXV/KrakScheduler/README.md

 ## Further Features
 Checked item will be in the 0.1 release

-- [X] Create a schedule for Kraken's Events
+- [X] Create a schedule using a YAML config and a CSV input file
 - [X] Produce a xlsx file with global and individual view of the planning
 - [X] Fill each stand with correct number of workers during all the event
-- [X] Make worker not duplicate in multiple stand for one time slot
 - [X] Use a config (yml or json) file to configure the current event we want to schedule
   - Define the begin time of the event
   - Define stands needed for the event
   - Define workers needed each hour for stands
 - [X] Possibility to define different quantity of workers needed on a stand for each time slot
-- [X] Stand can required a manager or not
+- [X] Handle Stand Manager (only manager worker can fit this)
-- [X] Worker can be a manager
-- [ ] Add the posibility to give a break during the event for each worker
+- [X] Add the posibility to give a break during the event for each worker
-- [ ] Add colors and style in the produced xlsx
+- [X] Add colors and style in the produced xlsx
+- [ ] Create links between workers, so workers can staff with their friends in priority
+- [ ] Fill schedule of some stands in priority when not enough worker to fill every worker needed by each stand